auto-d/forklift/README.md

 Depending on the nature of the code and it's complexity, and the degree to which it was available during training, the above issues can result in a significant gap betwween the promise of language models and their ultimate value in this context.
 Superfised fine tuning (SFT) and reinforcement learning (RL) methods provide an answer to this performance gap, however implementing these methods to improve LLM performance on codebase comprehension has not to the author's knowledge been advertised.
 A solution for improving LLM performance on specific codebases is proposed here accordingly.

 ## Data Sources

+- The Linux kernel [5]
+- Latent knowledge and patterns as sourced during dataset synthesis from:
+  - ChatGPT 4.1 Nano [6]
+  - Qwen 2.5 0.5B

+###

 ## Prior Efforts